// we did the transformation on ourselves first

 Beta Launch founded

-Janaka starts the company in Melbourne, Australia.
-First clients in the Education sector.
+Janaka starts the company in Melbourne.
+First clients in education.

 2018

-The engineering practice gets a formal architecture layer.
-Product quality improves significantly.
+Engineering practice gets a formal architecture layer.
+Product quality steps up.

 2019